 About

 I’m a Staff Research Scientist at Google DeepMind.
-I work primarily in two areas:
+I work primarily in a few areas:

-- Science of AI, especially in-context learning.
+- Science of AI.
 I try to understand modern AI systems as an object of study, much as neuroscientists and cognitive scientists try to understand the brain.
 A lot of my work focuses on understanding in-context learning in transformers.

 - AI to empower humans.
-I believe that AI can be used to augment human potential and human capital, e.g. via education, if we do it responsibly and inclusively.
+I believe that AI can be used to augment human potential and human capital, e.g. via education and the information ecosystem, if we do it responsibly and inclusively.

 In my previous lives, I’ve done research in robotics, human memory and decision-making, and astrophysics.
 I’ve also done brain surgeries, built laser-optics rigs, and pitched to VCs.